gagnierjoshua/InteractivePortfolio/README.md

 - Make project cards each clickable links to their respective pages (as it is in the nav bar)
 - Create page structure and fill in content for each of the projects
 - For each of the project cards on hover, or above the cards make it very clear to click to see more
+- have popup dissapear for skills when off of button itself

 ======================